GluuFederation/docs-ce-prod/3.1.2/source/index.md

 - Two-factor authentication (2FA)
 - Customer identity and access management (CIAM)
 - Identity federation

+With a Gluu Server, you can offer a central authentication and authorization service for many SaaS, custom, open source and commercial web and mobile applications.

 ### Open Standards
 The Gluu Server includes software that implements open web standards for authentication, authorization, federated identity, and identity management: